solid-contrib/solid-tutorial-angular/chapter4.md

 *What you will learn*

-* How to read and write video URLs to a Pod
+* How to embed a JavaScript chess widget in a page
-* How to embed video in a page
+* How to watch for changes
-* How to add a sidebar
+* How to send moves to a Pod in realtime
-* How to add a menu bar
+* How to add websocket support
-* How to display modal dialogs
+* How to update the board when a new move is made remotely
-* How to add a DOAP project file
+* How to link to a chess engine for hints

 ## The App